Voultapher/Fast-Code-Competition/async-io/README.md

 * Program will be timed externally
 * Closure details will be revealed 5 minutes
 before the coding time ends
-* Test will be done with different values for N
+* Test will be done with varying values for N
 * Each task has to be executed

 ---

 ## Closure Details
-* Print `Hello World` to stdout
+* Print the numbers 1 to N to stdout